dreth/dreth.github.io/blog/improving_your_privacy_security/article.md

   + *Apps*: As much open source as possible.
 Same recommendation on how to find it as in level 2.

-+ **Search engine**: same as level 2.
-Optionally self host a tool like a searX instance or something similar.
++ **Search engine**: Level 2 recommendations remain, though optionally self host a tool like a searX instance or something similar for added privacy.

-+ **Social networks**: this really depends on your network, what do your contacts use.
-I'd say be more strict about what I suggested on level 2, try to lean away from apps like instagram, twitter, discord, etc... and try federated options like pixelfed, mastodon, matrix, etc... respectively
++ **Social networks**: this really depends on your network and what your contacts use.
+I'd say be more strict about what I suggested on level 2, try to lean away from apps like instagram, twitter, discord, etc... and try federated options like pixelfed, mastodon, matrix, etc... respectively.

 + **E-mail**: No Gmail, no outlook, no iCloud mail, no yahoo mail or any of that.
 Traditional free email providers are untrustworthy when it comes to sensitive data.
 Use some of the options recommended by PrivacyGuides.org as mentioned in level 2.
 Additionally, use an email aliasing service like [**AnonAddy**](https://anonaddy.com/) or [**Simplelogin**](https://simplelogin.io/) to avoid giving out the same address to every service, this will help you simply disable whatever address ends up caught in a data breach (guaranteed some will), or in the hands of the wrong third party that whatever service you registered for decided to sell your address to (guaranteed some will).
 Simplelogin will play well with ProtonMail if you have a Proton account, as it is now a subsidiary of Proton.